dubstep-warrior/voicehub/README.md

 - Redux Hooks: hooks.ts provides custom hooks, useAppDispatch and useAppSelector, for using Redux's dispatch and selector functions in a React app.
 They have typings for AppDispatch and RootState.
 - State Management:
     - State management in this app revolves around Redux slices, hooks for easy access, and Firebase for real-time data synchronization and authentication.
 These components work together to ensure a consistent and responsive user experience.
-    - Asynchronous calls to firebase to resolve feature functionality is implemented in Redux thunks.
+    - Asynchronous calls to firebase to resolve feature functionality is implemented in Redux actions.
 - Utility Functions:
     - Subscribers.ts retrieves chat data and updates the app state with messages and notifications from the Firestore database.
     - FileUploader.ts allows users to upload images to Firebase storage and retrieve download URLs.